Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 What happens if I change majors?

 This guide only applies so long as you continue in your specified major.
-If you decide to change your major, you should get a new transfer guide.
-Most guides are fairly similar for Areas I–IV; however, you should still consult your academic advisor or counselor.
+If you decide to change your major, you should get a new "official" transfer guide.
+Most guides are fairly similar for Areas I–IV; however, you should still consult your academic advisor or counselor at your current institution.

 What happens if the university refuses to honor my Transfer Guide?
 What if their requirements differ from those on the Guide?